simon816/Command-Block-Assembly/README.md

 The assembler keeps a reference to the most recent CMP instruction.
 If a conditional jump instruction is encountered, it fetches this CMP to decide whether to jump or not.

-For almost all use-cases, this should not matter, but it's something to keep in mind and may not be what one anticipates.

 A more accurate conditional jump could be an instruction that takes 3 arguments e.g: `JL left, right, label`.
 However writing out the comparison is clunky when performing a succinct multi-jump like this: